Head Strength Coach

 Bartlett attended Blackman High School in Murfreesboro where he played football and basketball.
 One of his basketball teammates was Tampa Bay Ray’s standout pitcher David Price, and the son of his quarterback coach at Blackman was a student video assistant who was a senior at Middle Tennessee when Bartlett was a senior at Blackman.

-Erik’s parents are Ken Bartlett, a former Nashville Banner sportswriter, and Debbie Bartlett, secretary to Blue Raider basketball coach Kermit Davis.
+Erik’s parents are Ken Bartlett, a former Nashville Banner sportswriter, and Debbie Bartlett, former secretary to Blue Raider basketball coach Kermit Davis.

 Bunch arrived at Louisiana Tech during the summer of 2007 following a two-year stint as the associate head athletic trainer at Presbyterian College where he worked primarily with the Blue Hose football program.
 Prior to his time at PC, Bunch worked one year at Carolina Sportscare and Physical Therapy Clinic in Beaufort, S.C., while working with the area high school outreach program.